philipHinch/contacts-app/README.md

 This is a personal **React** project focused on form handling and controlled inputs.

-Contacts App will allow you to store your contacts information and will also allow you to filter through them when searching for a specific contact.
+Contacts App will allow you to store your contact's information, it will also allow you to filter through them when searching for a specific contact and it will also allow you to sort the contacts when clicking on the sort arrows.

 This app is fully responsive.